enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 Why is that?

-It's because JavaScript is trying to help us write correct code.
+It turns out that JavaScript is trying to help us write correct code.

 Statements in JavaScript are separated with a semicolon, i.e. `;`.
 If we forget to add semicolon after a line of code, JavaScript tries to be a good friend and inserts a semicolon for us.
 This property is called *automatic semicolon insertion* (ASI).